-Nice example of Blaeu's map of China, Tartary and Central Asia, extending from Mongolia and Xanadu to the Caspian and the Volga River, and to Tibet and the Upper Ganges River.
+Nice example of Willem Blaeu's map of China, Tartary and Central Asia, extending from Mongolia to the Caspian and the Volga River, and to Tibet and the Upper Ganges River.

 Willem Janszoon Blaeu (1571-1638) was a prominent Dutch geographer and publisher.
 Born the son of a herring merchant, Blaeu chose not fish but mathematics and astronomy for his focus.
 He studied with the famous Danish astronomer Tycho Brahe, with whom he honed his instrument and globe making skills.
 Blaeu set up shop in Amsterdam, where he sold instruments and globes, published maps, and edited the works of intellectuals like Descartes and Hugo Grotius.
 In 1635, he released his atlas, Theatrum Orbis Terrarum, sive, Atlas novus.